steelthedev/django-lms/README.md

 # django-lms

-An Api written with Django Rest for a Learning management system
+An API written with Django Rest for a Learning management system.